 Results Of Study

 Even with the correction for confounders, the women did not gain weight as expected.
 One possible explanation is that the nuts do not contribute as many calories as expected because they are not fully chewed and some calories pass through without being absorbed.
 Multiple other studies have shown the calories you would expect to be absorbed from nuts are not absorbed.

 Nuts are a part of several healthy diets, such as the high potassium foods diet and the Mediterranean diet, contributing essential fats and some protein.
 This study is the largest to show that nuts as part of a healthy diet can help prevent or slow weight gain.
 They should not be avoided because of the fear of weight gain.
 Next week we will discuss some studies that used nuts in a weight loss diet.

-To find tables of potassium values and the macronutrient content of nuts look here.
-For other foods, the list of posts also has links to posts with tables of food values listed.
+To find tables of potassium values of nuts click the tab labelled “Links to Food Potassium Tables”.
+Then click on the link to the table for nuts.
+For other foods, the page also has links to posts with tables of food values listed.

 1. Prospective study of nut consumption, long-term weight change, and obesity risk in women.
 Bes-Rastrollo M, Wedick NM, Martinez-Gonzalez MA, Li TY, Sampson L, Hu FB.
 Am J Clin Nutr.
 2009 Jun;89(6):1913-9.
 Epub 2009 Apr 29.